Daisy-Engineer/my-research-papers/README.md

 # My Research Papers

-A collection of peer-reviewed publications by **Ning et al.** spanning machine learning, CO₂ sequestration, well interference, and carbon-neutral energy systems.
+A collection of peer-reviewed publications by **Ning et al.** spanning modeling, AI, and fiber optic sensing with application in oil/gas production, geothermal energy, carbon sequestration, and critical mineral systems.

 ---